 Disability Discrimination

-Under both federal and California law, employers cannot discriminate against applicants or employees who have disabilities.
-This protection extends to current disabilities, a history of disabilities, or any relation to a person with disabilities.
+Under both federal and California law, employers cannot discriminate against applicants or employees who have disabilities and, in some circumstances, against those caring for a disabled family member.
 Employers are also prohibited from discriminating against applicants or employees because of a perceived medical condition or disability.

 In order to be protected under disability discrimination laws, an employee must meet one of the following conditions: